learn-co-students/swift-structL-lab-swift-intro-000/README.md

 3. Create an initializer with two parameters.
 Both parameters should be of type `Double` labeled as `latitude` and `longitude`.
 4. Add four _computed_ properties:
 	1. A `Bool` called `isInNorthernHemisphere`.
 This returns `true` if the coordinate is in the Northern Hemisphere.
 (A coordinate is in the Northern Hemisphere if its latitude is positive.)
-	2. A `Bool` called `isInSoutherHemisphere`.
+	2. A `Bool` called `isInSouthernHemisphere`.
 This returns `true` if the coordinate is in the Souther Hemisphere.
 (A coordinate is in the Souther Hemisphere if its latitude is negative.)
 	3. A `Bool` called `isInWesternHemisphere`.
 This returns `true` if the coordinate is in the Western Hemisphere.
 (A coordinate is in the Western Hemisphere if its longitude is positive.)
 	4. A `Bool` called `isInEasternHemisphere`.
 This returns `true` if the coordinate is in the Eastern Hemisphere.
 (A coordinate is in the Eastern Hemisphere if its longitude is negative.)
 5. Create a method called `distance(to:)`.
 This method takes one parameter called `coordinate` of type `Coordinate`. `distance(to:)` should return the distance, in kilometers, between the two points.
 What are the two points?
 Well.. this function you're implementing is _only_ available to instances of the `Coordinate` struct.
 So if an instance of the `Coordinate` struct calls on this particular method, we will be passing in _another_ `Coordinate` instance as an argument.
 So we're left with two `Coordinate` instances which are available to us within our implementation of this function.
 The `Coordinate` which called on the function--we can access the `latitude` and `longitude` stored properties by typing `latitude` or `longitude`.
 We can also access these stored properties by typing `self.latitude` or `self.longitude`.
 The parameter of this function is called `coordinate`.
 We can access this coordinate's stored properties by typing `coordinate.latitude` or `coordinate.longitude`.